Rider's Guide Text Page - Access Services : ASI

 What We Are

 Public Transportation: Access is a form of public transportation.
-We offer a shared- ride service for persons with disabilities who, because of their disability, are unable to use regular bus and rail services.
+We offer a shared-ride service for persons with disabilities who, because of their disability, are unable to use regular bus and rail services.

 Our Service Area: Access operates in the same general area as Los Angeles County local bus and rail routes.
 If your pick-up and drop-off locations are ¾ of a mile or less from these routes, Access can take you where you want to go.
-Areas that are not near Los Angeles County local bus or rail lines are probably outside of areas that Access provides service.
+Areas that are not near Los Angeles County local bus or rail lines are probably outside of areas where Access provides service.

 Please note that under federal law, the Americans with Disabilities Act, all destinations must be treated as equal.
-For example, a person who needs to visit the doctor cannot get a quicker pick-up or a faster ride than a person who wants to see a movie.

 Above and Beyond ADA Requirements: Our service in Los Angeles County is required by the Americans with Disabilities Act (ADA), the civil rights law enacted by the U.S. Congress in 1990.
 Access meets the “minimum” standards set by the law.